acstech/doppler-events/README.md

 In doppler-frontend run `docker build . -t acst/doppler-frontend:latest`

+These docker build commands are also available [here](https://github.com/acstech/doppler-events/wiki/Build-Commands).

 In doppler-events directory:

 Run `docker-compose up -d`

-Run `docker-compose ps` to make sure all services are up
+Run `docker-compose ps` to make sure all services are up except doppler-api and doppler-events because couchbase has not yet been setup.

 Example output: